 - CRDP is subject to federal taxes; CRSC is not.

 - CRDP is subject to division with a former spouse; CRSC is not.

 - SBP premiums can be deducted from CRDP, but not CRSC.

-If you feel the information reflected on your form is incorrect, you may contact our Customer Care Center at 800-321-1080 from 7 a.m. to 7:30 p.m.
-EST, Monday through Friday.
-Because Monday is our busiest day, we recommend calling Tuesday through Friday for quicker service.
+If you feel the information reflected on your form is incorrect, you may contact DFAS Customer Care Center at 800-321-1080 from 8 a.m. to 5 p.m.
+Eastern time, Monday through Friday.
+Because Monday is the busiest day, we recommend calling Tuesday through Friday for quicker service.

-Forms should only be submitted if you are making a change.
-Envelopes must be postmarked by Jan.
-31. If postmarked after this date, the form will not be processed and the current payments will continue.
+Responses must be postmarked by Jan.
+31, 2023.
+If postmarked after this date, the form will not be processed, and the current payments will continue.